microcks/microcks.io/content/documentation/guides/administration/secrets.md

 {{< image src="images/documentation/secret-job-marker.png" alt="image" zoomable="true" >}}
 <br/><br/>

-Each and every time the scheduled import job will be fired, it will reused the up-to-date informations of the secret to provide the correct token and certificates to the external resource.
+Each time the scheduled import job is fired, it reuses the up-to-date secret information to provide the correct token and certificates to the external resource.

 ## Wrap-up

-Following this guide, you have learned how **Authentication Secrets** allows you to hold credentials informations for accessing secured remote resources used by Microcks importers or tests.
-You should now be confident in the way Microcks access these protected resources, letting regular users just reference the Secret name.
+Following this guide, you have learned how **Authentication Secrets** allows you to hold credentials information for accessing secured remote resources used by Microcks importers or tests.
+You should now be confident in the way Microcks accesses these protected resources, letting regular users just reference the Secret name.